Intempt

 What to Watch For

-MailerLite reduced its free plan subscriber limit from 1,000 to 500 in September 2025, catching many users off guard with paused sending until they pruned lists or upgraded.
+MailerLite cut its free plan subscriber limit from 1,000 to 500 in September 2025.
+Many users were caught off guard.
+Sending was paused until they pruned lists or upgraded.
 Email templates from the library are not available on the free plan.
-Multi-trigger automations, dynamic content, and the AI writing assistant all require the Advanced plan at $20/month.
+Multi-trigger automations, dynamic content, and the AI writing assistant all require the Advanced plan at $18/month.

 Pricing

-Advanced from $20/month (up to 500 subscribers) with unlimited users, AI writing assistant, Facebook Custom Audiences, and multi-trigger automations; scales to ~$98/month at 10,000 subscribers.
-Annual billing offers ~10% discount.
+Advanced starts at $18/month for up to 500 subscribers.
+It includes unlimited users, an AI writing assistant, Facebook Custom Audiences, and multi-trigger automations.
+It scales to about $98/month for 10,000 subscribers.
+Annual billing offers approximately 10% discount.

 Decision Cheatsheet